 Tel: 0161 728 2001

 Some simple steps to improving your eating habits are available in the booklet: 'Eat, Drink, Live, Well - Top tips to improve your appetite'

 Why should I change my eating and drinking habits?

 You may be surprised that as we get older, we may find ourselves losing weight without meaning to – and end up underweight as a result – and it’s not always easy to tell when this might be a problem.

 It’s a mistaken belief that a smaller appetite and losing weight is a normal part of ageing but this is not the case and it is always important to maintain a healthy weight.

 By making changes you should not only gain weight but should also benefit from better health, better mood and increased energy.
 People who are a healthy weight also benefit from fewer GP visits, fewer hospital admissions, faster recovery time, and have fewer other health complications.
 This is important to maintaining good health and independent.

 What can I do?

-Use our handy booklet ‘Are you eating enough?’
-This gives you some simple steps to help add calories to your meals and make meal preparation easier.
+Use our handy booklet ‘Eat, Drink, Live Well’ This gives you some simple steps to help add calories to your meals and make meal preparation easier.